 Most insurance companies write auto policies by assigning prospective customers

 agents, make sure you ask whether you qualify for the best rates companies

-offer, and if not, why.
+offer, and, if not, why you dont.

-to help you evaluate companies service: a survey of policyholders, a survey of auto body shops, and an
+service: a survey of policyholders, a survey of auto body shops, and an

 Our Survey of Policyholders

 how its results and our other research results should be interpreted, click

 Asking the Experts: Auto Body Shops